 Maj.
-Gen. John Fugh is the first Chinese American general officer in the U.S. Army.
-Fugh was a Beijing native who left China with his family after the Communist takeover in 1949.
+Gen. John Liu Fugh was a Beijing native who left China with his family after the Communist takeover in 1949.

-Upon his retirement in June 1993, Fugh became a partner the law firm of McGuire, Woods, Battle and Boothe in Washington, D.C.
-From 1995 to 2000 he served as President for several U.S. companies in Beijing, including McDonnell Douglas that later merged with Boeing Company.
-As Chief Executive for these companies, he was responsible for strategic direction of business development and projects in China.
+Upon his retirement in June 1993, Fugh became a partner in the law firm of McGuire, Woods, Battle and Boothe, Washington, D.C.
+From 1995 to 2000, he served as president for several U.S. companies in Beijing, including McDonnell Douglas that later merged with Boeing Company.
+As chief executive for these companies, he was responsible for strategic direction of business development and projects in China.
 His stature as a retired U.S. general officer, coupled with his ethnic background and fluency in Mandarin, facilitated in developing relationships with key Chinese government and industry decision-makers.
 Throughout his tour in Beijing, he served on the Board of the American Chamber of Commerce.

 Fugh graduated from the Georgetown University School of Foreign Service and the George Washington University Law School.
 He attended the Kennedy School of Government at Harvard University, the U.S. Army War College, and the U.S. Army Command & General Staff College.
 He is a member of the Bar of the District of Columbia.